HMB3/sdmgen/README.md

-The next stage in the workflow is to run species distribution models using global records of each species.
+The next porcess is to run species distribution models using global records of each species.
 In order to sample species records thoroughly, we use a rasterised version of the 1975 Koppen raster, and another template raster of the same extent (global), resolution (1km\*1km) and projection (mollweide) as the analysis data.
 This step takes ages…